gabesoft/course/projects/NetworkServer/NetworkServer.markdown

 simplifying assumptions for this problem:

 * Only one active game needs to be maintained by the server at a time.
-* Game players will not be manages, so any user may be able to manipulate the board at any time.
+* Game players will not be managers, so any user may be able to manipulate the board at any time.

 ```